 Lesbian & Gay Hospitality Exchange International is a network for lesbians and gay men from around the world who offer their hospitality to other members of this community at no charge.

 The annual membership fee is €25.
 There are currently more than 500 listings in over 30 countries.

 This community is a hospitality network for people who want to host other Esperanto speakers from all over the world.
 If you want to practice (or maybe learn) Esperanto, this is the place to be!

-This is our personal favorite.
-HelpX offers a variety of volunteering work on organic and non organic farms, home-stays, hostels, boats,… Together we pay €20 for a two year membership which gives us access to a worldwide listing.
+HelpX offers a variety of volunteering work on organic and non-organic farms, home-stays, hostels, boats,… Together we pay €20 for a two-year membership which gives us access to a worldwide listing.

 It works the same as wwoof: in exchange for 4-6 hours of daily work (gardening, landscaping, construction, cleaning) the host provides you with food and accommodation and you should get one or two days off per week.

 Thanks to Help-X, Niko and I were able to live nearly a whole year for free in Ireland.
 We were living in a caravan, had our own fridge and cupboards filled with food and had weekly dinner with our hosts.